ibm-cloud-docs/containers/cs_cli_reference.md

      </tr>
      <tr>
       <td><code><em>kube-version</em></code></td>
       <td>The Kubernetes version for the cluster master node.
 This value is optional.
 When the version is not specified, the cluster is created with the default of supported Kubernetes versions.
-To see available versions, run <code>ibmcloud kube-versions</code>.
+To see available versions, run <code>ibmcloud cs kube-versions</code>.
 </td></tr>
       <tr>
       <td><code>diskEncryption: <em>false</em></code></td>
       <td>Worker nodes feature disk encryption by default; [learn more](cs_secure.html#worker).
 To disable encryption, include this option and set the value to <code>false</code>.</td></tr>
       <tr>
       <td><code>trusted: <em>true</em></code></td>
       <td>**Bare metal only**: Enable [Trusted Compute](cs_secure.html#trusted_compute) to verify your bare metal worker nodes against tampering.
-If you don't enable trust during cluster creation but want to later, you can use the `ibmcloud feature-enable` [command](cs_cli_reference.html#cs_cluster_feature_enable).
+If you don't enable trust during cluster creation but want to later, you can use the `ibmcloud cs feature-enable` [command](cs_cli_reference.html#cs_cluster_feature_enable).
 After you enable trust, you cannot disable it later.</td></tr>
      </tbody></table>
     </p></dd>